There are a number of main reasons why a medical certificate of cause of death may not be issued immediately and a referral to the Coroner made:

 A death has been caused as a result of an accident or unusual circumstances.

 A surgical procedure has taken place within the last year.

 The death may be related to a person’s employment (past or present).

 The Coroner will look at the circumstances of the death and decide what happens next, this may take some time.
 The Coroner’s office will contact you directly to advise of the next steps.

 Post mortem examinations are sometimes necessary in order to establish the cause of death, and in these cases are required by the Coroner.
 If the Coroner orders a post mortem examination it becomes a legal obligation, and although you can raise any objections that you may have, there is no right to refusal.

 If the Coroner has been involved there may be an additional delay whilst the Registrar awaits paperwork from the Coroner.
 This paperwork will not normally be issued until a member of the Coroner’s office has spoken to you.

 If an inquest is required

-A coroner must hold an inquest if the cause of death is still unknown or if the person; possibly died a violent or unnatural death, or died in prison or police custody.
+A coroner must hold an inquest if the cause of death is still unknown or if the person; possibly died a violent or unnatural death or died in prison or police custody.
 You can’t register the death until after the inquest.
-The coroner is responsible for sending the relevant paperwork to the registrar.and can give you an interim death certificate to prove the person is dead.
+The coroner is responsible for sending the relevant paperwork to the registrar and can give you an interim death certificate until the full death certificate can be issued.
 You can use this to let organisations know of the death and apply for probate.
 When the inquest is over the coroner will tell the registrar what to put in the register.

 If no inquest is needed